NCAR/WRF_DOCKER/README_tutorial.md

 NOTE: These files are now eligible for any post-processing / visualization that is typically done with your WRF model output.

-4. The built container includes the NCAR COmmand Language.
+4. The built container includes the NCAR Command Language.
 You can run NCL scripts from within container.
-   *.
-Get to the WRF_NCL_scripts directory (on the same level as WRF and WPS).
+   * Get to the WRF_NCL_scripts directory (on the same level as WRF and WPS).
-   *.
-Edit the wrf_Precip_multi_files.ncl file
+   * Edit the wrf_Precip_multi_files.ncl file

 NOTE: Change the location of the WRF output files
 Original line: